AlibabaCloudDocs/ess/intl.en-US/Scaling Group/FAQ about scaling groups.md

 Fail to create Instance into scaling group("The specified image is from the image market.
 You have not bought it or your quota has been exceeded.").
 ```

 Auto Scaling cannot create ECS instances by using Alibaba Cloud Marketplace images that you have not purchased.
-To use Alibaba Cloud Marketplace images to create ECS instances in Auto Scaling, you must purchase the images from[Alibaba Cloud Marketplace](https://marketplace.alibabacloud.com/) in advance.
+To use Alibaba Cloud Marketplace images to create ECS instances in Auto Scaling, you must purchase the images from [Alibaba Cloud Marketplace](https://marketplace.alibabacloud.com/) in advance.

 ## Can images of different regions use the same product code?